About

 Us

 Welcome to SKOR!
-AFRICA - your own personal sports village - an organization on a mission to help athletes of African descent succeed within and beyond sports.
-From the diaspora to the motherland, we connect athletes to resources, guide players and parents through the athletic journey, and celebrate wins no matter what season you're in.
+AFRICA - your own personal sports village - an organization on a mission to empower underserved communities and athletes of African descent to succeed within and beyond sports.
+From the African diaspora back to the continent, we connect youth and families to resources, guide players and parents through the athletic journey, and celebrate wins no matter what season you're in.

 01.